stjudecloud/docs/docs/guides/portals/genome-paint.md

 ![](../../images/guides/portals/genome-paint/matrix_view-2.gif)

-This will add the new gene as a second column in the matrix.
+This will add the new genomic variant as a second column in the matrix.
 You can continue adding columns to this matrix in the same manner.

 !!! note